jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-20-strangers-6-Raina-Evans.md

 Heard from meeting (mentions)
 publicity, client needs for housing

-Neice + BF: had 1 year old baby.
+Niece + BF: had 1 year old baby.
 At the baby shower, their mom from mt. hood (Madras OR) heard about the program ready to rent.
 Told Raina, you're behind it?!

 She may be the only African American family in the area.
 Maybe works in corrections.